quicwg/multipath/draft-ietf-quic-multipath.md

 More concretely, the Path ID is used to construct the packet protection nonce in addition to the packet number in order to enable use of the same packet number on different paths.
+The Path ID is limited to 32 bits to ensure a unique nonce.
-Further, tighter constraints for key updates are needed, as explained in {{multipath-key-update}}.
+Further, additional consideration on key updates are explained in {{multipath-key-update}}.

 This specification
 requires the sender to use a non-zero connection ID when opening an